 When Does an Abscessed Tooth Need a Root Canal or Dental Filling?

-The time your abscessed tooth need root canal or dental filling depends greatly on the seriousness and place of infection.
+The time your abscessed tooth need root canal or dental teeth gap filling depends greatly on the seriousness and place of infection.
 If the infection is such as dentoalveolar or Ludwig’s angina, you will not have any tooth left, and your life may be in jeopardy.
 However, if the case is moderate, your Tooth Filling Dentist can prescribe antibiotics and root canal for you.
 After which your dentist will proceed with a dental filling to solve your problem.
 So to answer the question, an abscessed tooth needs a root canal, and the filling procedure immediately the condition is diagnosed.
 That is the best way you can exercise proper dental care.